boydaihungst/OCR_LLM/readme.md

 Extract these frames as images and OCR them using Google Lens.
 Integrate the resulting text into an SRT subtitle file.

+Also compatible with VideoSubFinder by using `no-filter` arg.

 ## Accuracy

 Guess this :)